 Unit: thousands of shares

-2023 2022
+2023

-Outstanding at January 1 183 734
+Outstanding at January 1 183

-Vested in the current period (179) (494)
+Vested in the current period (179)

-Cancellation recovered from resignation in the

-current period (4) (57)
+Cancellation recovered from resignation in the current period (4)

-Outstanding at December 31 183
+Outstanding at December 31

 In 2020, the Company issued 570 thousand shares of restricted stock awards, resulting in the amount of \$13,729 to be recognized as capital surplus - restricted stock awards.
-As of December 31, 2023 and 2022, the Company has deferred the compensation cost arising from the issuance of restricted stock awards were \$0 and \$4,182, respectively.
-Such deferred amounts were recorded as deduction of other equity.
-The compensation costs recognized by the Group in 2023 and 2022 were \$943 and \$5,781, respectively, of which the amount of the subsidiaries was \$198 and \$2,000, respectively.
+The compensation costs recognized by the Group in 2023 was \$943 of which the amount of the subsidiaries was \$198.

-(XV) Earnings per Share
+(I) Earnings per Share